Spotting Elderly and Vulnerable Financial Abuse

 Tips for seniors and vulnerable:

 - Plan ahead to protect your assets and to ensure your wishes are followed.
-Talk to one of our banking professionals at Citywide Banks, an attorney, or financial advisor about the best options for you.
+Talk to one of our banking professionals at Citywide Banks, a division of HTLF Bank, an attorney, or financial advisor about the best options for you.
 Establish a relationship with these professionals.
 They can help look out for any suspicious activity related to your accounts.

 - Shred receipts, bank statements and unused credit card offers before throwing them away.
 Lock up your checkbook, account statements and other sensitive information when others will be in your home.